jkwill87/mnamer/readme.md

 Language is supported by the default TMDb and TVDb providers.
 You can use the `--language` setting to set the language used for templating.

-mnamer also supports srt subtitle files.
+mnamer also supports subtitle files (.srt, .idx, .sub).
 It will use the format pattern used for movie or episode media files with its extension prefixed by its 2-letter language code.

 🧰 [**Settings**](https://github.com/jkwill87/mnamer/wiki/Settings)